jhu-lcsr/orocos_barrett/README.md

 barrett_hw_manager.hand.initialize();
 ```

 This will open and close the hand, and afterwards the hand will output state and accept commands.

 If the BHand has already been homed since it was turned on, you only need to run the following to start it reporting position and accepting commands:

 ```cpp
 barrett_hw_manager.hand.run();
 ```

+## BHand Joint Command Conventions

+Hand actuators: [f1, f2, f3, spread]